johanneslotz/DeformableRegistration.jl/readme.md

 * **.Visualization**

 There are still some open issues in the bug tracker.
-Code contributions of additional features and optimizations are very welcome.
+Code contributions of additional features, bugfixes and optimizations are very welcome.